tmorin/homecloud-ansible/README.md

 Each hosts must fulfilled the following constraints:

-- Operating System: Ubuntu > 18.4 and Debian > Stretch
+- Operating System: Ubuntu (18.04, 20.04) and Debian (Stretch, Buster)
 - CPU Architecture: amd64 or arm64
 - Memory: at least 2Go